 The most common method is to use a CO2 fire extinguisher.
 These smother the fires by removing oxygen.

-Dry powder extinguishers which work by inhibiting the chemical reaction causing the fire.
+Dry powder extinguishers work by inhibiting the chemical reaction causing the fire.

-Foam fire extinguishers which remove oxygen from the surrounding air.
+Foam fire extinguishers remove oxygen from the surrounding air.

 Fire blankets are also an effective method of extinguishing a small Class B fire, as they work by removing oxygen from the surrounding area.